michaeluno/admin-page-framework/readme.txt

 = 1.0.2 - 03/11/2013 =
 * Added: the *export_{suffix}* and *import_{suffix}* filters and the corresponding callback methods to capture exporting/importing array to modify before processing it.
-* Suppoerted: multiple export buttons per page.
+* Supported: multiple export buttons per page.
 * Added: the *delimiter* key which delimits multiple fields passed as array including the field types of checkbox, radio, submit, export, import, and file.
 * Fixed: to apply the value of the *disable* key to the *import* and *export* custom field.
 * Fixed: a bug that an empty string was applied for the *description* key even when it is not set.